mahin33ferdous/Ecommerce_Website_Test_Automation/README.md

 * User shall not be able to create account with blank information input
 * Varify User can't create account with already used email
 * Varify User can't logged in with empty input field
-* Varify User can't logged in invalid email address
+* Varify User can't logged in with invalid email address
-* Varify User can't logged in invalid password
+* Varify User can't logged in with invalid password
-* Verify user can't checkout order without logging in.
+* Verify user can't checkout order without logging into website.

 ## Automaion Output

 ### Sign Up module

 ### Log In module

 ### Home and order module